CumulusNetworks/docs/content/cumulus-linux-42/Layer-3/Border-Gateway-Protocol-BGP/Troubleshooting.md

 ## Troubleshoot BGP Unnumbered

-To verify that `frr` learned the neighboring link-local IPv6 address via the IPv6 neighbor discovery router advertisements on a given interface, run the NCLU `net show interface <interface>` command or the vtysh `show interface <interface>` command.
+To verify that FRR learned the neighboring link-local IPv6 address via the IPv6 neighbor discovery router advertisements on a given interface, run the NCLU `net show interface <interface>` command or the vtysh `show interface <interface>` command.

 If `ipv6 nd suppress-ra` is not enabled on both ends of the interface, `Neighbor address(s):` has the other end's link-local address (the address that BGP uses when BGP is enabled on that interface).

 {{%notice note%}}

-IPv6 route advertisements (RAs) are automatically enabled on an interface with IPv6 addresses; the `no ipv6 nd suppress-ra` command is not needed for BGP unnumbered.
+IPv6 route advertisements (RAs) are automatically enabled on an interface with IPv6 addresses.
+The `no ipv6 nd suppress-ra` command is not needed for BGP unnumbered.

 {{%/notice%}}